AxsPlayer/Project_PaddlePaddle_video-highlight-detection/README.md

 # Project_PaddlePaddle_video-highlight-detection
-Using DL to detect the highlight part of video, automatically.
+Using DL to automatically detect the highlight part of video.